 It is possible to save the current patch as an Ableton .fxp preset by clicking on the Save button in the small instrument window at the bottom.
-However - see last paragraph - it is not possible to load a preset in a nice way

 Creating a new track from an Ableton preset

 Not found...
 It seems it is always needed to first create a track with the instrument plugin and then to select a preset (but this doesn't work - see next paragraph).